joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

             return ("%.2f" % bytes) + divisions[divCount]

-    def getSortedFoldersAndFiles(self, fileObjects, inverse=False): # Get a sorted list of files for display.
-Displays all folders before files. folders = []
+    def getSortedFoldersAndFiles(self, fileObjects, inverse=False): # Sorts list of fileObjects by folder/file and name
+        folders = []
         files = []
         for i in range(len(fileObjects)):   #Separate into folders and files